 1. Know the cause -: Try to figure out the root cause of your depression and check if it can be eliminated.
 Figure out whether you are suffering from moderate or mild depression.

-2. Assure -: Ensure yourself that things will be fine.
+2. Assure -: Ensure that things will be fine.
 Mild cases and moderate cases of depression can be easily cured.
 So, overcoming depression will not be challenging for you.

-3. Learn -: Learn about your condition, the issue which you are facing, and how to correct it and try to implement the corrective measures on yourself.
+3. Learn -: Learn about your condition, the issue you are facing, and how to correct it and try to implement the corrective measures on yourself.

 4. Clarify -: If you have doubts regarding the natural treatment process, feel free to consult a counselor or psychologist.